 Each prefecture formulates Plans for Receiving Assistance from National Fire-Service Teams by hypothesizing situations in which said prefecture itself falls victim to a disaster.
-This is done through consultations with the firefighting agencies within the prefecture over necessary matters regarding the acceptance of National Fire-Service Teams.
-And the fire departments must likewise formulate plans for receiving assistance while striving for consistency with the contents of the plans for receiving assistance formulated by the prefectures and the prefecture's regional firefighting plans for the sake of receiving National Fire-Service Teams in their region.
+This is done through consultations with the firefighting agencies within the prefecture over necessary matters regarding the acceptance of National Fire-Service Teams, such as how to manage the Coordination Headquarters for Firefighting Support Activities and the Air Operations Coordination Team, as well as how to utilize advance bases, camping sites, and fuel supply bases.

+And the fire departments must likewise formulate plans for receiving assistance while striving for consistency with the contents of the plans for receiving assistance formulated by the prefectures and the prefecture's local disaster management plans for the sake of receiving National Fire-Service Teams in their region.